 Avoidant children’s mothers were seen to be significantly more rejecting.
 These mothers also showed far less emotional expression, and Main suggested, appeared to be rigidly holding in their anger and frustration.
 They also displayed less affection when they handled their babies, and they were more likely to use rough physical interventions.
 The way they spoke to or about their infants was equally gruff, mocking or sarcastic.
 Main also sensed an aversion in many of the mothers to physical contact.
 Overall the mother did not reliably or sensitively respond to the infant’s signals, to the point of ignoring them and appearing indifferent to the infant’s distress.
 Behavioral avoidance is an adaptation to this kind of formative relationship.
 As a coping strategy, the child limits or stops activating their attachment system withdrawing from trust and openness to intimacy.

 The mothers of ambivalent children proved invariably unpredictable.
-Their behaviours ranged from parsimonious to detached, from chaotic to merely incompetent.
-But common to all was trouble responding to her infant’s attachment needs in a loving, attuned, and consistent way.
-This uncertainty of security appears to create an over activation of the attachment circuitry, and clingy, insecure, anxious children.
-As their needs are uncertain to be met, anxious children develop manipulative strategies attempting to secure them.
+Their behaviors ranged from parsimonious to detached, from chaotic to merely incompetent.
+But common to all was trouble responding to her infant’s attachment needs in a loving, attuned and consistent way.
+This uncertainty of security appears to create an over-activation of the attachment circuitry, and clingy, insecure, anxious children.
+As their needs are uncertain to be met, anxious children, develop manipulative strategies attempting to secure them.
 They may try acting cute or seductive, or distressed, evoking guilt for the lack of attention.
 This interrelation toolkit will be developed from those modeled and seen succeeding in the family.